deletedcu/angular-demo/lectures/day-2/routing.md

 ng new router
 ```

-Now, `cd` into the new directory and start serving the app:
+`cd` into the new directory and start serving the app:

 ```
 cd router